Shaan Syed

 Biography

 Shaan Syed was born in Toronto, Canada and now lives and works in London, UK.
 He holds an MFA from Goldsmiths College in London (2006) and a diploma in Fine Arts from OCAD in Toronto (2000).
-Syed’s recent solo exhibitions were presented at Galeria Nuno Centeno (Porto), FREEHOUSE (London), Kunsthalle Winterthur (Winterthur), Birch Contemporary (Toronto), and Bradley Ertaskiran (Montreal), among others.
-He has participated in numerous group exhibitions in venues such as The Power Plant (Toronto), Aga Khan Museum (Toronto), PM/AM (London), Nicodim Gallery (Los Angeles), the Art Gallery of Peterborough (Peterborough), and the Roberts Institute of Art (London).
-Syed is the recipient of the Pollock-Krasner Foundation Award (2013) and the Arts Council of England Project Grant (2013).
-His work is part of the permanent collections of the National Gallery of Canada (Ottawa), UBS Art Collection (London), Saatchi Collection (London), SoHo House Group (Barcelona), MoMa Library (New York), Goldsmiths College (London), and the RBC Art Collection.
+Recent solo exhibitions include presentations at Bradley Ertaskiran (Montreal), Vardaxoglou (London), Sundy (London) Galeria Nuno Centeno (Porto), FREEHOUSE (London), Parisian Laundry (Montreal) and Kunsthalle Winterthur (Winterthur).
+He has participated in numerous group exhibitions in venues such as The Power Plant (Toronto), Aga Khan Museum (Toronto), Indigo + Madder (London), Nicodim Gallery (Los Angeles), Lundgren Gallery (Palma Majorca), Art Gallery of Peterborough (Peterborough), and the Roberts Institute of Art (London).
+Syed is the recipient of the Pollock-Krasner Foundation Award (2013) as well as the Arts Council of England and Canada Council for the Arts project Grants.
+His work is part of the permanent collections of the National Gallery of Canada (Ottawa), Art Gallery of Peterborough (Peterbrorough), UBS Art Collection (Dubai), Saatchi Collection (London), MoMa Library (New York), Goldsmiths College (London), RBC Art Collection and TD Canada Trust, among others.

 Born in Toronto, ON, in 1975